 Macleod saw this development firsthand when he visited A Place Called Home.
 "It was fabulous," he says.
 "We thought that Berklee had chosen an excellent partner. . . .
 They're rock-solid.
 They're a well-run organization."
 After visiting the exemplary City Music Network partner, the foundation decided to support the continued expansion of the City Music model nationwide by creating the Five-Week scholarship initiative.

 Those short five weeks can really advance a City Music Network student.
 "They've been working so hard, and this is an experience that can really change their lives," Harris says.
 Many of the youth at A Place Called Home have never left their neighborhoods and don't believe that studying at Berklee can become a reality for them.
 "Every kid that goes comes back really inspired," Harris says.
 Meeting a universe of students, seeing that they can play with the best of them, and having professors who take them seriously as musicians "really opens their eyes in a huge way," Harris says.

 Macleod has the same view of the crucial benefits of the Five-Week program for a City Music Network student.
 After coming to Berklee for a summer, "they're no longer intimidated," he says.
-"Money is a big barrier, but I think the fact that nobody in their family's done is a bigger barrier.
+"Money is a big barrier, but I think the fact that nobody in their family's done [anything like this] is a bigger barrier.
 You break that down, and you unleash a whole world of possibilities."